ValentinosTeam/VClans/docs/features.md

   characters.
 The clan id is used to reference the clan, because the name of the clan can be challenging to use in commands. (i.e. `/clan join <id>` instead of /clan join <name>)
 - **Name**: The name of the clan, which can be set with `/clan rename <name>`.
-The name has a configurable maximum length of 32 characters and can contain spaces and minecraft formatting codes for colors. (`/clan rename &4My Clan` to name the clan "My Clan" with red color)
+The name has a configurable maximum length characters and can contain spaces and minecraft formatting codes for colors. (`/clan rename &4My Clan` to name the clan "My Clan" with red color).
+By default, the name is set to the clan id.
 - **Color**: Color of the clans territory, used in the chunk radar and BlueMap.
 The color can be set with `/clan color <r> <g> <b>`.
 The color is represented as RGB values, each ranging from 0 to 255.
 - **Tier**: The tier of the clan, which is used to determine the maximum number of members and chunks that can be